zeromq/jeromq-jms/README.md

 Refer to the WIKI for more details (https://github.com/zeromq/jeromq-jms/wiki)

+## Release 3.0

+Majore release to upgrade to Jave 8.0.
+Othewrwise, bug Fixes
+- Extended is not working #7
+- Creating a subscriber (almost) always takes exactly 5seconds #9
+- `ZmqConnection.close` should be a no-op #12
+- Connect jeromq-jms subscriber to zeroMQ Publisher #14

 ## Release 2.0

 This is a major release, with allot of bug fixes and new functionality